 Anticipated Activities:

-- Make ice cream using liquid nitrogen
+- Make ice cream using liquid nitrogen.

-- Visit the Ingersoll Physics Museum
+- Visit the Ingersoll Wonders of Physics Museum.